yachoukh/MCW-Line-of-business-application-migration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

 #### Task summary <!-- omit in toc -->

-In this task you used Azure Migrate to create Azure VMs using the settings you have configured and the data replicated from the Hyper-V machines.
+In this task you used Azure Migrate to create Azure VMs using the settings you have configured, and the data replicated from the Hyper-V machines.
 This migrated your on-premises VMs to Azure.

 ### Task 7: Configure the database connection